o3de/o3de.org/content/docs/tools-ui/ui-dev-messages.md

 ![O3DE Standard Success Icon](/images/tools-ui/overview/standard-icons/success.png)

-Indicates successfully finished processes, completed tasks, or implies that no issues are present within the system.
+Indicates successfully finished processes and tasks, or implies that no issues are present within the system.
 There is a need to provide feedback to a certain action, or that no immediate user action is required.

 *Used for: success, completion, stability, active status, verification, progress indicator*